 Good news for barbecue fans who want to put some vegan treats on the grill this year: Nestlé is launching plant-based sausages in Europe and the United States that look, taste and cook like a sausage should.

-In Europe, the soy-based Garden Gourmet Incredible Sausage will be available in Bratwurst and Chorizo styles.
+In Europe, the soy-based Garden Gourmet sausage will be available in Bratwurst and Chorizo styles.
 It will launch for retail starting in March in 11 European markets, including Austria, Belgium, Germany, the Netherlands, Norway, Sweden and Switzerland.
 Soon after, version for restaurants and food service will be available to out of home customers.

 The United States will see the pea protein-based Sweet Earth Sausage arrive on shelves beginning in April in three varieties including Habanero Cheddar, Asian Ginger Scallion and Chik’n Apple.
 A version for food service will be available as well.
 The company will also launch a range of plant-based deli meats, which will be available in the U.S. both in retail (pre-packaged) cases and from the deli counter.

 "After the huge success of our plant-based burgers and grounds, we’re now adding another favorite.
 These plant-based sausages really deliver on flavor and texture," said Wayne England, head of Nestlé's food business.
 "Their juiciness and firm bite means you can cook and enjoy them any way you like, including grilling, roasting or pan-frying."